Reading Time: 5 minutes 57 seconds

 This outlines just how varied meal subscriptions can be.
 All of these options are great because it offers consumers the ability to choose the plan that best aligns with what they want for themselves or their families.
 But why might you want to use a meal service when you have easy access to the same types of foods at your local grocery store?

-For many, meal delivery is all about convenience.
+For many, workout meal delivery service is all about making life easier - healthy meals, organic ingredients, and clean eating delivered right to your door.
 Once you’ve put in a full day at work and hit the gym for your workout, the last thing you may feel like doing is cooking a meal.

-Plus, if you receive a prepared meal, you’re only in the kitchen long enough to heat it.
-That makes this a good option for someone who doesn’t particularly like to cook.
-Simply take your frozen meal, place it in the oven or microwave, and you’re good to go.
+Plus, if you receive a prepared meal, you're only in the kitchen long enough to heat it.
+That makes this a good option for someone who doesn't particularly like to cook.
+Simply take your meal from the fridge or freezer, heat it in the oven or microwave, and you're good to go.

-Fresh meals require a bit more time but are typically still easy to prepare.
+Fresh meals require a bit more time but are typically still easy to prepare if you like to be your own home chef.
 Follow the meal prep instructions, cook up the food, and soon you’ll be eating a plate that looks like it came from a fancy restaurant.
 And the ingredients were delivered right to your door!

-Using a meal delivery also provides access to a balanced plate.
+Using a meal delivery also provides access to a balanced plate that is portion controlled.
 If you struggle to get your veggies in daily, for instance, using this type of service can help correct that.
-A healthy meal provided by a service often contains a variety of macro and micronutrients.
+A healthy meal kit provided by a service often contains a variety of macro and micronutrients.
 This takes the pressure off having to create your own meals with this type of balance.

 If you stick with a meal delivery long enough, you’ll also likely get a better feel for what a healthy weekly meal plan looks like.
 This is information you can take moving forward should you ever decide to cancel the subscription.